chazzka/clanekcathedral/clanek.md

 - **toto až nakonec až budeme vědět co vlastně fungovalo**
 - **here we describe the domain!! - aneb jak ta data vypadají - co je cílem hlavně vysvětlit že chceme cluster anomalii ne jen anomalie**

+## Theory

+Datapoint
+: Datapoint is an observed point with $n$ features.

+Regular
+: Regular is a datapoint included in the given dataset.
+Its features are expectable.

+Anomaly
+: Anomaly is a datapoint, that differs significantly from other observations.

+Outlier
+: Outlier is an anomaly included in the given dataset.

+Novelty
+: Novelty is an anomaly that is not present in the given dataset during learning.
+Novelties are usually supplied later during evaluation.

 ## SOTA